contentstack/contentstack-ruby-graphql-example/README.md

 [![Contentstack](https://www.contentstack.com/docs/static/images/contentstack.png)](https://www.contentstack.com/)

+> **⚠️ IMPORTANT NOTICE: This repository is no longer actively maintained.**
+>
+> This project will no longer receive updates, bug fixes, or support.
+Please consider this when using it in production environments.
+For the latest Contentstack examples and best practices, please visit the [official Contentstack documentation](https://www.contentstack.com/docs/) and [Contentstack GitHub organization](https://github.com/contentstack).

 ## Create a product catalog using Ruby on Rails (or simply Rails), GraphQL Client, and Contentstack's GraphQL APIs.

 **About Contentstack**: Contentstack is a headless CMS with an API-first approach that puts content at the centre.
 It is designed to simplify the process of publication by separating code from content.